Davidson hits 7th HR at Kansas City as White Sox win 7-4

 TRAINER'S ROOM

-White Sox: INF-OF Nicky Delmonico was held of out the lineup for the second straight game with a stiff neck. ...
+White Sox: INF-OF Nicky Delmonico was held out of the lineup for the second straight game with a stiff neck. ...
 Abreu returned after missing Thursday's game with flu-like symptoms.
-"When I say I'm feeling bad, it's bad," Abreu said through an interpreter.
-"But, I'm back and much better."

 Royals: OF Bubba Starling, who pulled his left oblique in spring training, was activated and optioned to Triple-A Omaha.